Best LG TVs 2023: OLED, 4K HDR

 Doesn’t come with a stand

-It looks nigh-on identical to the G2 it replaces, but that's no bad thing.
+It looks nigh-on identical to the G2 it replaced, but that's no bad thing.
 Apart from the fact it doesn't come with a stand, only a wall mount.
 If you want to stand it up, you'll have to pay extra.

 The picture really delivers, with the MLA tech producing noticeably brighter colours (though to get its full impact, you'll need the Vivid mode, which is too garish for us).
 Overall, the image is more vibrant and alive than most OLEDs, even if the sound is a bit underwhelming compared to its predecessor (as ever, we recommend adding a soundbar).